FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 ### Routes
 For this app, we are going to setup four routes:
-* "Welcome page": Our root page.
+* **Welcome page**: Our root page.
-* "Login endpoint": Makes a request for the FusionAuth login page when a user clicks on the login link.
+* **Login endpoint**: Makes a request for the FusionAuth login page when a user clicks on the login link.
-* "OAuth callback endpoint": Receiver of the redirect from FusionAuth when the authorization code is granted.
+* **OAuth callback endpoint**: Receiver of the redirect from FusionAuth when the authorization code is granted.
-* "Logout endpoint": Receiver of the redirect from FusionAuth when successfully logging out.
+* **Logout endpoint**: Receiver of the redirect from FusionAuth when successfully logging out.

  ```ruby
  Rails.application.routes.draw do